Cubic fourfolds fibered in sextic del Pezzo surfaces: Sextic elliptic ruled surfaces and cubic fourfolds

 Let $F_1, F_2 \subset \tilde\bP^5$ be the exceptional divisors, let $H$ be the hyperplane class on $\bP^5$, and let $H_1, H_2$ denote the pullbacks of the hyperplane classes on $\Pi_1 \times \Pi_2$.
 We find that $p^* H_i = q^* H - F_i$, so $p^*(H_1 + H_2) = q^*(2H) - F_1 - F_2$; that is, divisors of type $(1,1)$ on $\Pi_1 \times \Pi_2$ correspond to quadrics in $\bP^5$ containing $\Pi_1$ and $\Pi_2$.

-By the Bertini theorem and the adjunction formula, a generic intersection of three divisors of type $(1,1)$ is an elliptic curve $E \subset \Pi_1 \times \Pi_2$.
+By Bertini's theorem and the adjunction formula, a generic intersection of three divisors of type $(1,1)$ is a smooth genus-one curve $E \subset \Pi_1 \times \Pi_2$.
 The projection onto either factor maps $E$ isomorphically onto a smooth cubic curve $E_i \subset \Pi_i$, as follows.
-The three $(1,1)$-divisors determine a $3 \times 3$ matrix of linear forms on $\Pi_i$, and the image of $E$ is the locus where the determinant vanishes.
-The fibers of $E$ over $E_1$ are linear spaces in $\Pi_2$, but $E$ contains no lines, so $E \to E_i$ is one-to-one.
-Thus $p_g(E_i) = 1 = p_a(E_i)$, so $E_i$ is smooth and $E \to E_i$ is an isomorphism.
+A generic intersection of two $(1,1)$-divisors is a sextic del Pezzo surface in $\Pi_1 \times \Pi_2$, and the projection onto either plane contracts three lines.
+The third $(1,1)$-divisor meets these lines in at most one point each (since $E$ contains no lines), so the projections $E \to E_i$ are isomorphisms.